-Figure 1: The framework of cross-modal hashing algorithm

-• The proposed multi-modality objective function is transformed to a single-modality formalization, leading to an easier optimization procedure.
+- A new cross-modal hashing model is optimized simultaneously on both hashing code learning and binary quantization; - The proposed multi-modality objective function is transformed to a single-modality formalization, leading to an easier optimization procedure.

 In the rest part of the paper, we present the details of the proposed method in Sec.
 2 and extensive evaluation on three public datasets in Sec.
 3. Finally, we conclude the paper in Sec.
 4.